 A Newark, N.J. native Sherman Leander Maxwell was the son of William and Bessie E. (Harris) Maxwell.
 In 1928, Sherman graduated from Newark Central High School.
 He had hoped to attend Panzer College of Physical Education and Hygiene in East Orange, only to find it did not accept Black students.

 During his career, Maxwell also ran his own multiracial semi-pro baseball team, the Newark Starlings, and was the voice of the Newark Eagles at the city's old Ruppert Stadium.
-Maxwell was also a prolific writer, who would cover Negro League games and submit write-ups to the newspapers, including The Ledger, predecessor of The Star-Ledger, which didn't cover the games at that time.
+Maxwell was also a prolific writer who would cover Negro League games and submit write-ups to the newspapers, including The Ledger, the predecessor of The Star-Ledger, which didn't cover the games then.
 In addition to the local papers, his work appeared in the Sporting News and magazines.
 He also wrote a book entitled "Thrills and Spills in Sports" (1940).
 In 1943, he married Louise Bennet.

 Monte Irvin, a Hall of Fame baseball player who once played for the Negro League's Newark Eagles, said of Maxwell, "He was unique; we all thought that was just a great thing.”
-Sam Lacy, the late sports columnist for the Baltimore Afro-American said, "No blacks were doing it, not in this country," he said.
-"Absolutely, he was the first."
+Sam Lacy, the late sports columnist for the Baltimore Afro American said, "No blacks were doing it, not in this country," he said.
+"He was the first."

 He retired from radio in 1967.
 Jerry Izenberg, columnist emeritus for The Star-Ledger, said, "The first thing about Jocko to know is that there would be very few records of the Negro Leagues that are accurate, and there would be almost none without him.
 He could sense the meaning of what he was doing.
 He knew that one day this stuff would be important."